p4rty4nimAl/cct-castlr/docs/usage.md

     This setting defines the string used to identify the chest used as output inventory for the CASTLR system.
 3. `castlr.period`
     This setting controls the amount of time, in seconds, between each user operation.
+4. `castlr.version`
+    This setting controls the version of CASTLR.
+If left at the default value, CASTLR will automatically update.
+    Automatic updates can be disabled by setting this to a specific value ('v1.0.0'), pinning the version.

 The above settings cannot be set from within CASTLR, and instead must be configured with the `set` program, for example: `set castlr.period 1`.